Lori10/Loan-Approval-Prediction/README.md

 **References** : https://towardsdatascience.com/, https://machinelearningmastery.com/

-## Data Cleaning
+## Data Preprocessing
-The interesting part of this project is that the dataset is highly imbalanced.
+The interesting part of this project is that the dataset is highly imbalanced (81%-19%).
 To prepare the data for training I have performed these feature engineering steps :

-* Split data into training and test before any data preprocessing approach in order to avoid data leakage.
+* Split data into training and test before any data preprocessing approach in order to avoid data leakage (overfitting).
 * Remove columns that are not relevant for prediction like Row ID.
 * Removed some unwanted / strange values like 'NONE' and 'ANY' in column Home_Ownership.
 * Dropped records with missing values since the percentage of missing values in features is very low.
 * Used One-Hot encoding technique te encode nominal categorical features with low amount of categories.
-For features with high amount of categories like 'State' I used mean encoding approach.
+For features with high amount of categories like 'State' I used mean encoding approach because using One-Hoe encoding would lead to a very huge amount of columns in our dataset.
 * Feature Selection is done using Recursive Elemination with Cross Validation.
 Using this approach best features for prediction will be selected automatically.